 I binned mine within 200 miles.
 Bloody dangerous on the twisty stuff round here, especially when damp.
 They certainly don't inspire confidence.
 Does anybody actually like the Phantoms?

 Hmmm, could it be related to $$$???
 Stock tires, in general, seem to be what I call "place holders".
-What the bike comes with but why you change at the first opportunity.
-For me the other things like that (but far less critical!!) are the grips, seat, ad exhaust.
+What the bike comes with but that you change at the first opportunity.
+For me the other things like that (but far less critical!!) are the grips, seat, and exhaust.
 None of those are nearly as important as a bikes tires.
 And who really wants to replace one's tires straightaway when you just paid good money for the bike?

 @Sandi T: You are right Sandi!
 But in the case of the Phantoms which you get when you buy a Bonnie T100 or T120 you should change as soon as possible!